Ryanair CFO warns of potential bankruptcies among weaker airlines due to rising fuel costs and geopolitical tensions

 - Ryanair is currently operating normally despite external challenges.

-- The airline has contingency plans for severe scenarios related to fuel costs.
+- The airline has plans in place for severe scenarios related to fuel costs.

 Takeaway